 Delivery drivers are subject to a site induction when visiting the EfW CHP Facility for the first time.
-During this induction they are encouraged to report any concerns regarding the potentially odorous nature of their load to the weighbridge operator on arrival so that this can be communicated to the tipping hall and the load identified for preferential submission to the combustion process to reduce storage time and potential odour emission.
+During this induction they are encouraged to report any concerns regarding the potentially odorous nature of their load to the weighbridge operator so that an assessment can be made during initial acceptance checks.
+Whilst the induction process encourages delivery drivers to pro-actively report concerns relating to extremely malodorous waste, or the integrity of the sheeting/enclosed nature of the delivery vehicle, primary responsibility for identifying such issues will be waste acceptance operatives as part of initial acceptance checks at the weighbridge.